Phil Castang MBE

 Digital Content Executive

-Abbie works as part of the communications team, managing content for the website and for MFY's social media.
-She has a background in performing arts and many years' experience in marketing and communications.
-She also recently completed her CIM Level 4 qualification.
+Abbie works as part of the communications team, mainly managing all digital content, such as the website, email marketing and social media.
+She also assists in traditional marketing promotion for our events.
+Abbie has a background in performing arts, and many years' experience in marketing and communications.
+She has also completed her CIM Level 4 qualification and is currently completing the CIM Level 6.

 Lauren has worked at Music For Youth for 3 1/2 years as finance and office manager, overseeing all areas of finance and administration including: payroll , accounts payable and receivables.